 Change Log

-When an admin makes a change to a transaction, that change appears on the Change Log page.
+When any admin makes a change to a transaction, that change appears on the Change Log page.

 To see all changes to all transactions, click the View Change Log button in the upper right-hand corner of the Transactions page.